Powering Your Dash Cam…What are the options?

 It is highly recommended that any Dash Cam hardwire kit be installed by a qualified auto electrician with hardwire kit installation experience.
 The hardwires need to piggyback of particular circuits in the fusebox.
 You don’t want to be playing around with essential safety circuits like your airbags or braking systems.

-Before installing a hardwire kit also check if it will void any new car warranty.
-As it is not an original part of the car, it could potentially void a new car warranty.
+*Before installing a hardwire kit also check if it will void any new car warranty.
+As it is not an original part of the car and is installed into your electrical system, it could potentially void a new car warranty.
 Check with your dealership.

 Question 6 – So if the hardwire kit draws power from my car battery to power the Dash Cam, won’t it just drain my battery?

 It won’t drain your battery to a point where you cannot start your car.
 Dash Cam hardwire kits have low voltage protection points which you can set.
 The hardwire kit monitors the car battery voltage and when the chosen cut off voltage has been reached, the hardwire kit will kill power to the Dash Cam .